ElvaHardwick/Obedientiae-ex-Machina-Docs/products.md

  * [Battery](#battery)

 <div class="top-marker"><a href="#a-title">Top</a></div>
-# Controller
+# The Controller
-Our main product, the brain of any bot-adjacent being.
-RP, RLV, customization and more.
+Our flagship product, the control unit of any type of unit.
+It comes with built in RLV support, uses notecards to manage features, offers a large degree of visual and feature customizations, and functions as a great tool for use in roleplay scenarios and more.

 ![Product image](/Obedientiae-ex-Machina-Docs/images/products/Controller_2022.png)

 <div class="top-marker"><a href="#a-title">Top</a></div>
 # Controller housings
-The main way for other people to interact with your OeM system, and a quick visual way too identify a unit.

-These will typicall show your serial number, what kind of being you are and a battery indicator if you have a battery.
+Controller Housings are the most convenient and quick way for you (or friends, or anybody) to interact with your unit’s Controller system.
+It offers a quick, foolproof way to identify a unit by displaying its serial number and a way to identify the unit’s type.
+For units that utilize electricity, this also offers a battery charge indicator.

-All our products (but not our scripts) are of course copyable and moddable to your (synthetic) hearts content.
+All of our Wearable and Equippable products are able to be Copied and Modified to your heart’s desire, however our Scripts are offered with Copy permissions only.

+Requires a Controller to use.

 ## CH-One
 ![Product image](/Obedientiae-ex-Machina-Docs/images/products/CH_ONE_2022_4.png)

-Shows your serial number, battery charge, the color reflects your the color in your controller.
+The CH-One Controller Housing is a wearable item meant for your unit, which shows its serial number, and a battery charge indicator and the unit's configured color.

+Requires a Controller to use, and links to it smoothly.

 ## CH-One Mini
 ![Product image](/Obedientiae-ex-Machina-Docs/images/products/CH_One_Mini_2.png)

-Shows your serial number, battery charge, the color reflects your the color in your controller.

-The battery holder automatically hides if you don't have a battery, but this behaviour can be configured via a menu (Devices-\>CH One Mini-\>Show hide).
-Likewise, it'll also position the battery (if you got one), this behaviour can also be configured via that menu (Devices-\>CH One Mini-\>Battery position).
+The CH-One Mini Controller Housing is our second wearable item for your unit, which offers a serial number display and a battery charge indicator.
+If the unit does not use a battery, the battery holder will automatically hide itself.
+(This behavior can be adjusted via a menu - Navigating through ‘Devices→CH One Mini→Show/Hide.’)

+Likewise, if your unit possesses a battery, the menu may be used to position the battery holder.
+(Navigating through ‘Devices→CH One Mini→Battery Position.)

+Requires a Controller to use, and links to it smoothly.

 <div class="top-marker"><a href="#a-title">Top</a></div>
 # Battery

-Our products are focused on configurabillity, and our batteries are no exception.

-If you don't want to use a battery (or can't afford it yet!) well, you don't need to!

-If you like the fun of it but don't want to charge too frequently, you can set the duration to a day or two.

-If you want to be reminded that you are a machine, helpless and dependent, set the duration to an hour, and configure the controller to *require* a battery, you'll be reminded all right~

-All configurations of these can be done via our deep configuration stations, which are rezzed in our store on the second level (underneath the banner "Config Stations")

 ## Basic Battery (Catalytic Fusion Battery 98)

+We’ve put our main focus towards the user’s ability to configure their products as they wish, and our batteries are no exception.

+If you do not wish to use a battery, or cannot afford to purchase one, you are under no obligation to do so.

+If in possession of a battery, you are able to configure its electrical capacity to last for a day or two for general use.
+However, if you wish to remind your unit that they depend on someone greater than themselves, you may set the capacity to an hour per battery and configure the controller to require a battery for continued use… And set a timer for how long your unit lasts before begging for milliampere scraps.

+(All configuration of these battery features can be tweaked at our deep configuration stations, which are rezzed out in our inworld store’s second level.
+They are located underneath the banner that reads, ‘Config Stations.’)

+Requires a Controller to use.

 ![Product image](/Obedientiae-ex-Machina-Docs/images/products/OeM_Battery_3.png)